 - This is without doubt the fastest and safest option.
 Because each legacy issue is handled in isolation, teams don’t get distracted by new features or requirements.
 And with each release undergoing test automation, the risk of new issues cropping up is mitigated.
 Also, no functional changes are made, leaving the component to behave reliably in the same way every time.
 Now one might argue dedicating a whole sprint-release cycle to technology upgrades might delay the delivery of new functionalities.
 But without these upgrades upfront, implementing new features becomes unsustainable.

 - Effort-defined sprint-release strategy

 - The benefits of this strategy are contingent on the iteration schedule and total assigned effort.
 Let’s imagine a release with a projected scope of 100 person-days.
 If a team operates at 10% capacity, it’s impossible to deliver on something like a Java 1.4 platform upgrade or an old C++ library replacement.
-The work involved has to not only reflect resources, but also the level of legacy modernisation required.
+The work involved has to reflect resources, but also the level of legacy migration required.

 — Our services —

 We apply a proven framework of best practices to modernise your legacy system enterprise-wide.Explore

 We identify the friction points to help you take the informed approach to legacy systems modernisation.Explore